 We have rain in our forecast just about every day in Florida, but typically it doesn’t hit our area until after 4:00 pm.
 Our storms are typically very short and the sun comes back immediately.
 If we have heavy storms on us during departure, we will delay the trip.
 If the weather forecast will prevent us from running the tour, we will make every effort to contact you and reschedule.
 Please make sure you include a local phone number in your reservations so we can contact you.
 If you cannot reschedule, there is no charge for cancellation at this point.
 On rare occasions, sea conditions don’t allow us to do the full ocean part of our tour.
 We will still go to the mouth of the Port and then spend more time exploring different areas of the Banana River Lagoon.

 Yes, you must make reservations in advance.
-We may take walk-ups on occasion, but there are no guarantees.

 No, any age is welcome on our tour, but every individual (even babies) have to have a ticket since the Coast Guard regulates our passenger capacity.